As part of JSON-LD for SEO I get asked a lot of Shopify SEO questions, mostly around the idea of getting more traffic to your Shopify store.

 Ideally, as you’re doing your SEO work this rank checker tool will start to report that you’re site is moving up in the search results.
 Perhaps from the 23rd spot, up to the 14th, then the 6th, and if you’re lucky, the 1st spot.

-One problem with rank checking tools these days is the vast amount of personalization Google is performing in the search results.
+One problem with rank-checking tools these days is the vast amount of personalization Google is performing in the search results.
 Without getting too deep into it, that means that the results and ranks you see at your office might be different than what you see at home, and yet different again from what the rank checking tool detects.

 Rank checkers are still useful to see relative movements like your store is moving up or down.
-But it’s impossible for these tool to know exactly where your store will appear for every search.
+But it’s impossible for these tools to know exactly where your store will appear for every search.

 SEMRush has a good rank checker tool but I don’t rely on it too much, at least until I get into the top 10 for a keyword.
 Even then, I’ve come to expect a bit of change and drift in the rankings.